bozdoz/advent-of-code-2022/BLOG.md

 Overall, I learned to hate today, even though I started really enjoying it.
 I feel like I was so close yet so far.

+I should say I initially tried to put walls and the floor into the space variable, but second guessed it during refactoring.
+Seeing as Part 1 is now 600x slower, I might revisit this if and when I care.

 ### Day 16

 **Difficulty: 7/10** ★★★★★★★☆☆☆